ManuelTreffer/webopoly/README.md

 # webopoly
-Webopoly, the world's leading drinking game made by the WEB students in Kufstein!
+Webopoly, the world's leading fun game made by the WEB students in Kufstein!

 # What is Webopoly?
 Webopoly is a fun game you either can play alone (why not?) or together in a group of max.
 8 people.